; Skip to Content

 • Space meals no more than six hours apart

-Eating the right amount at the right time helps keeps your blood glucose in balance.
+Eating the right amount at the right time helps keep your blood sugar well-managed.

-Pack healthy foods with you (such as whole grain crackers, cheese and vegetables) in case you are going to be away from home at meal time.
+Pack healthy foods with you (such as whole-grain crackers, cheese and vegetables, hummus and vegetables or a small amount of nuts and a piece of fruit) in case you are going to be away from home at mealtime.
+This ensures you have healthy choices wherever you go.
+The combination of protein and carbohydrate helps to manage blood sugars.

-Eat a variety of foods at each meal or snack Choosing foods from all food groups will make sure that the bodhy gets all the nutrients it needs to be healthy.
+Eat a variety of foods at each meal or snack Choosing foods at each meal that include non-starchy vegetables, protein and grains will help to ensure that your body gets all the nutrients it needs to be healthy.

-Limit sugars and sweets such as regular soft drinks, desserts such as donuts, ice cream, cakes, candies, jam and honey.
-Artificial sweeteners can be safe in small amounts.
+Limit sugars and sweets, such as regular soft drinks, desserts such as donuts, ice cream, cakes, candies, jam and honey.
+Non-nutritive sweeteners can be safe in small amounts.
+Simple or “added” sources of sugar cause blood sugar levels to rise rapidly.

 Limit alcohol consumption

-Alcohol can affect blood glucose levels.
-It can also cause you to gain weight and change how your body uses medicine.
+Alcohol can affect blood sugar levels.
+It also can provide unwanted non-nourishing calories and change how your body uses medicine.
+It’s best to consume alcohol in moderation.
 Talk to your healthcare team about how much alcohol is safe for you.

 Healthy eating webinars